miningplanet/but-x/README.md

 #### Start Explorer (Use for Testing)

-You can launch the explorer in a terminal window that will output all warnings and error msgs with one of the following cmds (be sure to run from within the explorer directory):
+You can launch the explorer in a terminal window that will output all warnings and error msgs with one of the following commands (be sure to run from within the explorer directory):

 ```
 npm start